Sarah Waukau

-Sarah Waukau is a former member of the Wisconsin State Assembly.
+Sarah Waukau (born April 3, 1947) was a member of the Wisconsin State Assembly.

-Biography

-Waukau was born on April 3, 1947, in Antigo, Wisconsin.
+Born in Antigo, Wisconsin.
 She would graduate from the University of Wisconsin-Eau Claire.
 Waukau is a widow with two children.

 Career

 Waukau was elected to the Assembly in 1999 in a special election following the resignation of Thomas D. Ourada.
 She was a member of the Antigo City Council from 1990 to 1992 and again from 1995 to 1999.
 Waukau is a Democrat.